SPoint42/hibernate-validator-security-contribs/README.md

 <li>- Add an annotation to check Path Traversal injection.

+<li>- Add an annotation to check OS commands chaining.

 - - -

 Feel free to create a ticket for issues/remarks/features ;o)